 endif; // end if

 Although the term has few meanings, the most common one determines Meta as “information about something”.
-In WordPress, there are metatags which are used to give information about the site/page to outside world (search engines mostly).
+In WordPress, there are metatags that are used to give information about the site/page to the outside world (search engines mostly).

-Post Meta Data are used to provide “information about posts”.
-You can usually find those in form of a data about author of the post, time of publishing or even location from which it was published.
+Post Meta Data is used to provide “information about posts”.
+You can usually find those in form of data about the author of the post, time of publishing, or even location from which it was published.

 Meta Rule is “information about rules” which basically defines how to use WordPress.
-First Meta Rule says that you have to spell word “WordPress” correctly with both “W” and “P” uppercased.
+First Meta Rule says that you have to spell the word “WordPress” correctly with both “W” and “P” uppercase.
 Yeah, you are allowed to talk about WordPress.

 Writing a blog using a mobile device.
 Because of the popularity of mobile devices like smartphones and tablets which can be used as a writing tool, this way of blogging got a special name.

-In this case, administrator of administrators is called super administrator who can’t actually fly and shoot lasers out of his/her eyes but can manage all sites in a multisite.
+In this case, the administrator of administrators is called a super administrator who can’t actually fly and shoot lasers out of his/her eyes but can manage all sites in a multisite.

 When we talk about WordPress, Network represents a collection of sites in your single WP installation.
 Although those sites are found under one WordPress installation they are not interconnected.
 This is considered as a Multisite feature where one Super Admin takes control over the entire Network.

 A term which means “number used once”.
-It is a number which is used for security reasons.
-In WordPress a nonce isn’t only a number but a collection of numbers and letters.
+It is a number that is used for security reasons.
+In WordPress, a nonce isn’t only a number but a collection of numbers and letters.
 And they are not used only once which makes them a little bit different in WP.
 WordPress gives a nonce to one user during a period of time after which it disappears.
-As a security token, nonce in WP will randomly generate a group of numbers and letters and put them in URL identifying a person for that period of time.
-This makes URL unique and helps you protect a link from attacks and misuse.
+As a security token, a nonce in WP will randomly generate a group of numbers and letters and put them in a URL identifying a person for that period of time.
+This makes the URL unique and helps you protect a link from attacks and misuse.

 For example, if you put an article in Trash you can end up with the following link: http://www.isitwp.com/wp-admin/post.php?post=example&action=trash&_wpnonce=b242fd4114